The Top 10 Must-See Destinations In The Enchanting City Of Venice

 5. San Giorgio Monastery

-Venice is one of the most popular destinations in Italy, and for good reason: it’s a dreamy floating city filled with overwhelming beauty, tremendous history and incredible museums.
-But it can be hard to fit everything into your itinerary, especially when you’re only there for a short amount of time.
-A great place to escape the crowds is San Giorgio Monastery, where you can find a serene and peaceful sanctuary away from the bustle of Venice.
-Originally a Benedictine monastery, it’s now home to the Giorgio Cini Foundation and an international cultural center.
+Venice is one of the top travel destinations in Italy for good reason; this dreamy floating city is filled with incredible beauty, tremendous history and incredible museums – it can be difficult to fit everything in when only visiting for a limited amount of time.
+San Giorgio Monastery provides an idyllic sanctuary away from Venice’s hectic pace; originally founded as a Benedictine monastery it now hosts Giorgio Cini Foundation as an international cultural center.

-The Palladian Church is a must-see, particularly the Sala Capitolare – an elegant room with a gilded ceiling and wall paintings that depict biblical scenes and allegorical figures.
-You can also visit the Longhena Library, a treasure that was commissioned by Cosimo de’ Medici when he was exiled from Florence in 1433.
+The Palladian Church is an absolute must, particularly the Sala Capitolare – an exquisite room featuring a gilded ceiling and wall paintings depicting biblical scenes and allegorical figures.
+Additionally, you should visit Longhena Library, commissioned by Cosimo de’ Medici during his exile from Florence in 1433.

 6. Peggy Guggenheim Collection

-You can visit the Peggy Guggenheim Collection in the Dorsoduro area of Venice between the Accademia Bridge and Santa Maria della Salute basilica.
-Here you’ll find a beautiful selection of twentieth-century masterpieces, from Jackson Pollock and Mondrian to Picasso, Magritte, and Dali.
+Peggy Guggenheim Collection can be found in Venice between the Academia Bridge and Santa Maria della Salute basilica in Dorsoduro.
+Here, you’ll discover a breathtaking collection of twentieth-century masterpieces, from Jackson Pollock and Mondrian to Picasso, Magritte, and Dali – including Jackson Pollock himself!

 7. St. Mark’s Square